tcartwright/SqlServer.Rules/README.md

 **NOTES:**

-- You will need to copy the binaries to every permutaion of Visual Studio version and dac version that you wish to use the rules for.
+- You will need to copy the binaries to every permutation of Visual Studio version and dac version that you wish to use the rules for.
 - When you have code analysis enabled and have compiled the project Visual Studio places a hard lock on the rule binaries.
 To updates them or remove them you will need to close Visual Studio.

 ## Project Configuration